rich-strain/open-weather/README.md

 - WHEN I click on a city in the search history
 - THEN I am again presented with current and future conditions for that city

+## Acknowledgement

+Layout inspiration and some CSS provided by Leutrim - https://bbbootstrap.com/snippets/simple-weather-ui-76148278

 ## Deployed URL

 - https://rich-strain.github.io/open-weather/